Federation of Stoke-on-Trent

 The federation of Stoke-on-Trent was the 1910 amalgamation of the six Staffordshire Potteries towns of Burslem, Tunstall, Stoke-upon-Trent, Hanley, Fenton and Longton into the single county borough of Stoke-on-Trent.
-The federation was one of the largest mergers of local authorities, involving the greatest number of previously separate urban authorities, to take place in England between the nineteenth century and the 1960s.
+The federation was one of the largest mergers of local authorities, involving the greatest number of previously separate urban authorities, to take place in England between the 19th century and the 1960s.
 (Note: Jenkins (1963) lists the federation of Stoke-on-Trent as unique, as the publication precedes the recommendations of the Local Government Commission for England (1958–1967).
 However, there were other mergers involving multiple urban authorities being united around the same time, notably including the expansion of Birmingham to take in five neighbouring districts in 1911, and the merger of Plymouth with Devonport and East Stonehouse in 1914.
 Following the Local Government Commission of 1958–1967 more county boroughs were created by federation, for example the County Borough of Warley created by the Local Government (West Midlands) Order 1965 (SI 1965 No. 2139) and the County Borough of Teesside created by the Teesside Order 1967 (SI 1967 No. 396).)
 The 1910 federation was the culmination of a process of urban growth and municipal change that started in the early 19th century.